Equivariant Structure on Smash Powers: Mixed Model Structures

+In this section \(G\) is a compact Lie group.
+When referring to an unspecified model structure on $\catT$, the default is the Quillen model structure with Serre fibrations and weak equivalences.
+We want to introduce model structures on the category of $G$-spaces where the weak equivalences are defined to be the maps that remain weak equivalences after forming fixed point spaces with respect to subgroups in a given family of subgroups of $G$, {\em but} where the cofibrations are determined by some {\em other} family of subgroups of $G$.
+The fibrations will have to find a compromise and we refer informally to this situation as a {\em mixed model structure}.

-In this section \(G\) is a compact Lie group. \begin{dfn} A set $\aml$ of closed subgroups of $G$ is a \emph{family} , if it is closed under taking subgroups and conjugates. \end{dfn}
+\begin{dfn} A set $\aml$ of closed subgroups of $G$ is a (closed) \emph{family} if it is closed under taking subgroups and conjugates. \end{dfn}

-\begin{dfn} Let \(\aml\) be a family of subgroups of \(G\).
-A map \(f \colon X \to Y\) in \(G\catT\) is an \(\aml\)-equivalence if \(f^H \colon X^H \to Y^H\) is a weak equivalence in \(\catT\) for every \(H\) in \(\aml\). \end{dfn} It is often convenient to have homotopical properties of $h$-cofibrations at hand when working with topological model categories.
-The following lemma sums up what we will use in the $G$-equivariant context: \begin{lemma} Let $\aml$ be a family of subgroups of $G$. \begin{enumerate} \item sequential colimits of $\aml$-equivalences along $h$-cofibrations are $\aml$-equivalences \item pushouts of $\aml$-equivalences along $h$-cofibrations between well based $G$-spaces are $\aml$-equivalences \item the cube lemma \ref{gen.cube} holds for $\aml$-equivalences and $h$-cofibrations between well-based $G$-spaces \item the cube lemma holds for $G$-homotopy equivalences and $h$-cofibrations. \end{enumerate} \end{lemma} \begin{proof} All points follow directly from the analogous statement about weak equivalences in $\catT$ \ref{hcofcubespaces}, and Lemma \ref{fixedprop}. \end{proof}
+It will be convenient to have some homotopical properties of Hurewicz cofibrations (\ref{dfn:h-cof}) at hand when working with topological model categories.
+The following lemma sums up what we will use in the $G$-equivariant context (a map $X\to Y$ of $G$-spaces is said to be an $\aml$-equivalence if for all $H\in\aml$ the map of fixed points $X^H\to Y^H$ is a weak equivalence of spaces, cf.~Definition~\ref{def:amlmodel} below): \begin{lemma} Let $\aml$ be a family of subgroups of $G$. \begin{enumerate} \item sequential colimits of $\aml$-equivalences along Hurewicz cofibrations are $\aml$-equivalences \item pushouts of $\aml$-equivalences along Hurewicz cofibrations between well based $G$-spaces are $\aml$-equivalences \item the cube lemma~\ref{gen.cube} holds for $\aml$-equivalences and Hurewicz cofibrations between well-based $G$-spaces \item the cube lemma holds for $G$-homotopy equivalences and Hurewicz cofibrations. \end{enumerate} \end{lemma} \begin{proof} All points follow directly from the analogous statement about weak equivalences in $\catT$ summarized in Corollary~\ref{hcofcubespaces}, and Lemma~\ref{fixedprop}. \end{proof}